 Each branch consists of a name, whose length is encoded as a 1-byte integer, a

 list of instructions, and one invocation.
-The instruction count
+The instruction count field

 specifies how many instructions there are in the branch, and does not include